All Products

 image

-1. Check the index pattern ID in the source Elasticsearch.
-The kibana_config_1.json is as follows:
+1. Find the ID of the index pattern in your source Elasticsearch.
+The kibana_config_1.json file is as follows:

 {